A historic pub interior of national importance

 Listed Status: II*144 High Street

-This really is one of the country's most impressive fin-de-siècle pubs.
-It dates from 1900-1 and was designed by James & Lister Lea for the brewers Mitchells & Butler whose monogram appears in the glasswork.
-Built of stone and red brick in a loosely Jacobean style, it's adorned with shaped gables and a tall clock tower.
-Alterations in 1980 opened up the interior somewhat but these spaces are still spectacular, due especially to the grand display of Minton Hollins tiling.
-At the sharp end of the building, two tiled vestibules access the public bar, originally divided into three by partitions.
-The more up-market areas were entered by another tiled vestibule facing the main road.
-Right of this was a saloon where the snob screens (to give higher class clients a sense of privacy) survive.
-More snob screens occur in the great staircase-hall with its large tiled hunting scene.
-Left of the vestibule is a big smoke room with a projection to one side, now used for dining.
-On the stairwell is a fabulous stained-glass window, dated 1901.
+One of our most impressive pubs from the close of the Victorian years, the Bartons dates from 1900–1, designed by James & Lister Lea of Birmingham for Mitchells & Butlers whose monogram recurs in the glasswork.
+It is built of stone and red brick in a loosely Jacobean style and has shaped gables and a prominent clock tower.
+Alterations in 1980 created interconnecting spaces but nonetheless these are still spectacular, due especially to the grand display of Minton Hollins tiling.
+Two tiled vestibules at the sharp end of the building lead into the public bar, originally divided into three by partitions.
+Another vestibule, also tiled, leads to the richly decorated, staircase hall, salon (right) and former smoking room (now used for diners).
+The first two of these spaces have snob screens which gave better-class clients a sense of privacy.
+In the hall is a large tiled hunting scene giving very urban Edwardian Aston a romantic taste of country life.
+On the stairwell is a grand window dated 1901.
+The woodwork in the public bar echoes the Jacobean external detailing.
 Upstairs, the club and billiard rooms are still used for functions and meetings.
-The pub was closed for several years but was taken over by Oakham Ales of Peterborough and reopened in 2003.
+The pub survived a serious threat of demolition in 1969 when the area was being cleared.
+After three years’ closure it was rescued by Oakham Ales of Peterborough and reopened in 2003.

 The Bartons Arms is one of the most beautiful pubs in the country being full of Victorian splendour.
 It was threatened with demolition in 1969; altered and restored in 1980; but it struggled to attract trade and closed in 2000, re-opened in February 2003.